swseighman/PythonIntro/basics/strings/README.md

 Ravens
 ```

 You can also combine tabs and newlines in a single string.
-The string "\n\t" tells Python to move to a new line, and start the next line with a tab.
+The string `\n\t` tells Python to move to a new line, and start the next line with a tab.
 The following example shows how you can use a one-line string to generate four lines of output:

 ```
 >>> print("Teams:\n\tBrowns\n\tSteelers\n\tBengals\n\tRavens")